siconge/MRTS-Data-ETL-and-Time-Series-Analysis/README.md

 ## Conclusion

-By applying several of the most important techniques including trends, percentage changes, and rolling time windows to analyze time series against the mrts database, and with the help of data visualization, the following conclusions are drawn.
+By applying several key techniques, including trend analysis, percentage changes, and rolling time windows, to the MRTS dataset and using data visualization, the following conclusions are drawn:

-Among all the businesses studied above, retail and food services, sporting goods stores and car dealers have all increased in sales by about two times in the time series, and are therefore considered likely to attract the most spending, while bookstores, as a traditional business, have sustained a downtrend in time series since 2008.
-They are expected to attract the least spending in the future.
+Among all the businesses studied, retail and food services, sporting goods stores, and car dealers have all experienced approximately a twofold increase in sales over the time series.
+These sectors are likely to attract the most spending in the future.
+In contrast, bookstores, as a traditional business, have sustained a downtrend since 2008 and are expected to attract the least spending going forward.

 [Back to top](#Index)